cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Definition of VDAFs {#vdaf}

-VDAFs are identical to DAFs except that preparation is an interactive process carried out by the Aggregators.
-If successful, this process results in each Aggregator computing an output share.
-The process will fail if, for example, the underlying measurement is invalid.
+VDAFs are identical to DAFs except that the non-interactive preparation process is replaced by an interactive process called "verification" in which, in addition to refining their input shares into output shares, the Aggregators also verify that they hold valid output shares.

 Failure manifests as an exception raised by one of the algorithms defined in this section.
-If an exception is raised during preparation, the Aggregators MUST remove the report from the batch and not attempt to aggregate it.
+If an exception is raised during verification, the Aggregators MUST remove the report from the batch and not attempt to aggregate it.
 Otherwise, a malicious Client can cause the Collector to compute a malformed aggregate result.